rubygarage/rubygarage.github.com/slides/refactoring-ruby.markdown

 ## Problems

-* Duplication: The recurrence of the items often means there is duplicate code spread around to handle them.
+* Duplication: The recurrence of the items often means there is a duplicate code spread around to handle them.
 * Abstraction: There may be a missing concept, making the system harder to understand.

 --

 ## What to Do

-* If the items are instance variables in a class, use [Extract Class](refactoring-ruby#/34) to pull them into a new class.
+* If the items are instance variables in a class, use [Extract Class](refactoring-ruby#/42) to pull them into a new class.
-* If the values are together in method signatures, use [Introduce Parameter Object](refactoring-ruby#/49), [Replace Array with Object](refactoring-ruby#/50) to extract the new object.
+* If the values are together in method signatures, use [Introduce Parameter Object](refactoring-ruby#/57), [Replace Array with Object](refactoring-ruby#/58) to extract the new object.

 ---

 # Primitive Obsession

-* Use of primitives instead of small objects for simple tasks (such as currency, ranges, special strings for phone numbers, etc.)
+* Using primitives instead of small objects for simple tasks (such as currency, ranges, special strings for phone numbers, etc.)
-* Use of constants for coding information (such as a constant ADMIN_ROLE = 1 for referring to users with administrator rights).
+* Using constants for coding information (such as a constant ADMIN_ROLE = 1 for referring to users with administrator rights).
-* Use of string constants as field names for use in data arrays.
+* Using string constants as field names for use in data arrays.

 --

 ## Problems

-* Flexibility: Code becomes less flexible because of use of primitives instead of objects.
+* Flexibility: Code becomes less flexible due to using primitives instead of objects.
 * Abstraction: Primitives are often related to dedicated business logic.
 Therefore, leaving this logic unseparated may violate the Single Responsibility Principle and the Open/Closed Principle.
 * Size: When data type logic is not separated in a dedicated class, adding a new type or behavior makes the basic class grow and get unwieldy.